These may be made by:

 - By online booking (Please bring photographic identification to the reception team who will issue you with a registration form).

 When requesting an appointment, please consider whether your problem could be referred to an appropriately trained nurse.
 Also, please bear in mind that we have more doctors working in the mornings than in the afternoons.

 - Routine appointments which you can book up to six weeks in advance.

 - Weekly appointments which are released daily for a week’s time (ie Monday we open up Monday week, but not Tuesday week).

-- Daily appointments for patients who have been triaged and assessed as requiring to see a GP that day.
+- Daily appointments for patients who have been triaged by the nurse and assessed as requiring to see a GP that day.

 Triage & Urgent Appointments

 If you feel that you need to be seen on the day, please telephone Reception; they will put you on the triage list to be called back by the Triage nurse to ascertain the urgency of your condition.
-If they feel it necessary they will book you an appointment for that day to see either a GP or a nurse.
+If they feel it necessary they will book you an appointment for that day to see either a GP or a nurse here at the Practice.